-For more information on the dbschema utility, refer to the IBM Informix Migration Guide.
+For more information on the dbschema utility, see the IBM Informix Migration Guide.

-Improving Performance of UPDATE STATISTICS
+Improving the Performance of UPDATE STATISTICS

 When you execute the UPDATE STATISTICS statement, the database server uses memory and disk to sort and construct data distributions.
-You can affect the amount of memory and disk available for UPDATE STATISTICS with the following methods:
+You can affect the amount of memory and disk space available for UPDATE STATISTICS.